-The QA Committee reviews the content of the monthly MOPS Client Summary Report pertaining to service delivery.
-The committee compares the reports to trends in the agency’s historical information and is to identify services that are being under-utilized, over-utilized, or inefficiently scheduled.
-Corrective action will be directed through the Clinical Director toward specific issues related to direct clinical care and will be forwarded to the Board of Directors for issues which much be addressed at a more global level.
+The QA Committee reviews reports pertaining to service delivery.
+The QA Committee compares trends in the agency’s historical information and is to identify services that are being under-utilized, over-utilized, or inefficiently scheduled.
+Corrective action will be directed through the Executive Director toward specific issues related to direct clinical care and will be forwarded to the Board of Directors for issues which must be addressed at a more global level.

 Correction of Problems

-It is the responsibility of the Executive Director to ensure the correction of all deficiencies identified by the QA Committee within a time frame agreed upon by the Governing Board
+It is the responsibility of the Executive Director to ensure the correction of all deficiencies identified by the QA Committee within a time frame agreed upon by the Board of Directors.

 Indices and Thresholds

-Mid-Ohio Psychological Services only uses a wait list when services cannot be provided on a first come, first serve basis and are schedule with the appropriate clinician at the first available appointment time.
+The agency only uses a wait list when services cannot be provided on a first come, first serve basis and are scheduled with the appropriate clinician at the first available appointment time.

 The following procedures would be followed if a wait list became necessary for AOD clients: